ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 An output that is similar to the following example is displayed:

 ```
-ksysmgr resync wg IBMiWG
+# ksysmgr resync wg vmrm_testvm_WG
+Workgroup vmrm_testvm_WG resync has started
+        23:49:17  Shutdown has started for VM vmrm_testvm_BackUp
+        23:49:34  Resync is in progress for Workgroup vmrm_testvm_WG
+        23:49:34  Shutdown has completed for VM vmrm_testvm_BackUp
-Resync has completed for Workgroup IBMiWG
+        23:50:56  Resync has completed for Workgroup vmrm_testvm_WG
 ```

 ## System query example